Using tunable coherence for reaching micrometer coherence lengths and suppressing stray light in a power-recycled Michelson interferometer: Conclusion

 The results presented in this work demonstrate tunable coherence as a feasible technique to suppress stray light even in small scale interferometers.
 This opens even more applications than previously demonstrated~\cite{voigt2025,eggers2025} as the remaining coherence can be reduced to a few centimeter or even to micrometer lengths.
 With the demonstration of stray light suppression in a PRMI we now also demonstrated this ability of tunable coherence inside a resonator.
 However, to make full use of it, the bandwidth and control of the PRN modulation needs to be optimized.
 Then, table-top sized complex interferometers, using e.g. power-recycling, can be realistically combined with tunable coherence.
 Further, inside of optical resonators, the coherence length can even be reduced to the wavelength scale.

 For a possible implementation in gravitational wave detectors, the demonstrated increase in PRN frequency would allow for significant suppression using sequences short enough to fit e.g. the roundtrip length of the output mode cleaner cavities.
-With the long arm-cavities in these interferometers, the coherence length would then be expected to shrink even below a wavelength, further decreasing the stray light paths that could still interfere.
+With the long arm-cavities in these interferometers, the coherence length would then be expected to shrink even below a wavelength, further decreasing the number of stray light paths that could still interfere.
 However, whether such coherence lengths are actual realizable and what other implications and applications that could have, needs to be studied further.
+Another aspect to consider is the influence of tunable coherence on quantum noise in the detector.
+Here, the combination with squeezed light remains an open field for investigation.
+Currently, the extent of additionally, by the transitions between chips in the PRN modulation induced, phase noise that could limit the achievable squeezing factor was not yet quantifiable in our setup.
+We estimate, on the other hand, that the suppression of interference between stray light and nominal interferometer light also reduces radiation pressure noise.
+Here, we reason that the stray light contribution to this noise becomes broadband.
+Thus, the fluctuations are spread to the high PRN frequencies where the dampening of the pendulum stages is stronger.

 Additionally, similar to digital interferometry~\cite{shaddock2007}, tunable coherence allows to distinguish between interferences from different beam sources.
 However, due to the concept working in the optical domain, higher spatial resolution can be realized using higher PRN frequencies~\cite{isleif2014} without high speed data acquisition as the modulation does not need to be resolved in the recorded data.